On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Threats to Validity

-Apart from increased processing load, another drawback to our approach is that since we are not manually designing program features to represent code, some unusual cases like \textit{inline assembly} may not be appropriately handled while extracting paths.
-This is a trade-off we should consider while choosing to extract features automatically.
-Another limitation to this approach is its extensibility to other languages like Java.
-For method-level Java code fragments, it is not possible to obtain the PDG as they cannot be compiled.
-However, it is possible to obtain PDG for a complete Java file, and hence this approach can be used at the file-level.
+\textit{Automation Trade-Off:} Another drawback to our approach is that since we are not manually designing program features to represent code, some unusual cases like \textit{inline assembly} may not be appropriately handled while extracting paths.
+Accommodating such unique scenarios through automation is a trade-off that requires continued exploration and refinement.